Up to 50% off sofas & mattresses — limited‑time deals.

 Home Depot Sofa Winnick

-Winnick read as “work first, relax second.”
-During an afternoon of laptop work, it kept us more upright without constant scooting and readjusting.
-Carlos liked the steadier back feel when switching from typing to leaning back for a show.
-Mia appreciated the room to tuck her legs, but for a standard upright sit she needed a throw pillow at her lower back to offset the deeper seat.
+Winnick felt more like a work sofa than a nap sofa.
+During laptop sessions it kept us upright without constant scooting, and the taller seat made stand-ups easier.
+Carlos liked the steadier back when moving from typing to leaning back for a show.
+Mia liked having room to tuck her legs under her, but for a standard upright sit she wanted a pillow behind her lower back to offset the deeper seat.

 What we liked

-• More upright feel that stayed comfortable for laptop time
+• Upright feel that held up well for laptop time

 • Taller seat height makes standing up easier